May 25th, 2018

 Your user profile helps you customize your account and connect with other Flipboard users.
 Your profile automatically includes your name and username.
 You can also add a profile picture and whatever else you’d like in the “Bio” field.

-To help you connect with other Flipboard users and to personalize your Flipboard experience, we may ask for additional information, including your contacts, location or a list of the apps on your mobile device.
+To help you connect with other Flipboard users and to personalize your Flipboard experience, we may ask for additional information, including your contacts or location.

 We receive some other information automatically when you use Flipboard.
-This includes data about your device, software, operating system, operating system- provided device or user-specific advertising IDs for advertisement tracking (“Advertising IDs”), your IP address and the date and time of each request you make to Flipboard.
+This includes data about your device, software, operating system, operating system-provided device IDs or user-specific advertising IDs for advertisement tracking (“Advertising IDs”), your IP address and the date and time of each request you make to Flipboard.

 So that we can make your Flipboard experience better, we collect information about how you view, flip and interact with content and advertisements through Flipboard and on third-party sites with Flipboard widgets.